thomasjames433/Library-system/README.md

 # Library System
-Library system made using Django,Django-Rest and PostgreSQl
+Library system made using Django,Django-Rest and PostgreSQL to manage books and users while protecting sensitive information and endpoints

 ## Features:
 JWT User authentication